 was contacted by hospital staff on the 16 May 2018 for admission on the 18 May 2018 for ureteroscopy and laser (URS). was admitted on 18 May 2018 to CAH for planned surgery.
-The preoperative assessment on the day noted was noted was not "Fit & Well".
+The preoperative assessment on the day noted 's medical history and noted that was not "Fit & Well".
 He had a previous history of ischaemic heart disease, non-insulin dependent diabetes mellitus and hypertension.
 His height, weight and clinical observations were noted.